 Thank You!

 The Office of Tourism and Marketing is diligently continuing to promote Martin County.
-We are working closely with County staff and officials to remain informed about water conditions.
+We are work closely with County staff and officials to remain informed about water conditions.

 Should water conditions change signs will be posted for safety.
 If there are no signs posted, the water has been deemed safe at that time and you can enjoy various water activities.
 If signs are posted, please avoid contact with those areas.